Mark-Callan/ezplot/README.md

 # EZ Plots fo' dat EZ muney.

+Just cause its jank, don't mean it ain't dank.

 ## Config.

 There are three configs.
- - chia
+ - environment
  - plotters
+ - syncsrc
- - sync
+ - syncdst

-### Chia config
+### Environment config

 This contains the environment config.
-This includes the path to the chia-blockchain source, as well as ploting and remote sync configurations.
+This includes the path to the chia-blockchain source, as well as plotting and remote sync configurations.

-#### Format

-    chia_source: path to the directory containing the chia-blockchain source
-    chia_plotters: path to the plotter config file
-    chia_sync: path to the plotter remote sync config file

 ### Plotter config